jamesmacwhite/gedling-borough-council-bin-calendars/API.md

 This will run the worker/API on `http://localhost:8787`.
 The `BASE_URL` variable is set to `http://localhost:4000` the default port when using `jekyll serve`, so the API responds to the local environment and not live.

-The router endpoints exposed only support GET requests, but set CORS headers, so you can use this API in any project if you wish witout issues.
+The router endpoints exposed only support GET requests, but set CORS headers, so you can use this API in any project if you wish without issues.

 ## Address search (dynamic calendar data)

 `/get-bin-collection-calendar`

-* Parameters: `address` - An address in the Gedling borough area.
-For best results, use Royal Mail PAF format.
+* Query Parameter: `address` - An address in the Gedling borough area.

 Since November 2025, Gedling Borough Council changed the data model from street name/schedule mapping to calendar data being available per address.

-Because of the changes to Gedling Borough Council's website, the use of puppeteer with browser rendering is used to provide this data, as it requires searching individual addresses and viewing each collection page for that address.
+Because of the changes to Gedling Borough Council's website, the use of puppeteer with browser rendering is used to provide this data, as it requires searching individual addresses and viewing each generated collection days page for that address.
 The design of the new system uses AJAX and has various CSRF and generated website tokens which are difficult to generate/scrape without using a browser/interaction.

 The address value provided should ideally be a full Gedling address e.g. `101 Arnold Lane Gedling Nottingham NG4 4HE`.
 This is because the autocomplete search does partial matching and the worker selects the first result from the autocomplete results.
 Using full searches reduces the issue of selecting the wrong address.
-Although searches such as `101 Arnold Lane` will work, but depending on the search input, could lead to ambigious results.
+Although searches such as `101 Arnold Lane` will work, but depending on the search input, could lead to ambigious results if multiple are returned.

 The following process happens with this endpoint: